 1. Order Volume

 You’re not moving products as quickly as the big guys like Amazon – yet!
 So, in the meantime, it’s important to consider the number of orders you ship each month.
 If you’re still getting your feet wet and shipping a low volume of products, going the DIY route – buying packages, printing labels, and going to the post office – is probably the best option.

-2. Packaging Material
+3. Packaging Material

 On the other hand, maybe you’re looking to really showcase your brand through customized packing.
 In that case, even a T-shirt may need some eye-catching packaging in the form of colored boxes and inserts that these services don’t typically offer.

-3. Package Dimensions
+4. Package Dimensions

 How bulky are your products?
 Dimensional weight, or DIM, takes into account the size of your shipment when calculating costs.
 Of course, the larger the item, the larger the box, which means a greater DIM.
 Add to that the bulk of air-fill cushions, bubble wrap, or styrofoam peanuts, and the cost increases even more.

-4. Package Weight
+5. Package Weight

 The heavier the package, the greater the cost (unless you’re using flat-rate shipping).
 If you’re still in a DIY mindset, purchasing a postage scale for your “shipping center,” be it a bedroom or a garage, will help you to predict costs more accurately.

-5. Shipping Destination
+6. Shipping Destination

-Is your package traveling within the country, or across the sea?
+Is your package traveling within the country or across the sea?
 Distance, of course, is a big consideration that impacts shipping rates.
 It also factors into how quickly you can get your product to a customers’ doorstep.
 While startups may have no choice but to accept the costs, other small businesses can take advantage of fulfillment centers that are more centrally located.
 More on this in a moment!

-Three Carriers for Small Businesses
+4 Carriers for Shipping Services for Small Businesses

 USPS shipping offers a free Priority Mail Starter Kit for small businesses which allows you to set up a PO box.
 For low-volume shippers, there are also a number of programs that make it easier to fulfill orders in-house, such as Click-N-Ship.
 This program allows you to purchase postage and print shipping labels online.
 There’s also a home pickup option for those who can’t make frequent trips to the post office.